 Telling stories is a different skill to creating stories.

-Many wonderful storytellers interpret other people’s received stories and add their own creativity in telling, beautifully.
+Many wonderful storytellers interpret other people’s stories and add their own creativity in telling, beautifully.

 Others prefer to reflect their own observations of life in their storytelling.

-Family setting tellers often struggle to tell stories at bedtime to their charges.
+Sadly, some family setting tellers can struggle to tell stories at bedtime to their charges.

 A simple way to respond is this.

-Take a fable from Aesop’s long list, free online, and reflect a little on the story; all have a point to make worth considering.
+Take a fable from Aesop’s long list, free online, and reflect a little on the story; all have a point to make that is worth considering.

 Aesop’s fables are short and easily memorised.
 Once absorbed, they give confidence to the teller, for now a tried and tested story is known.